r52/quasar/README.md

 ## System Requirements

-An OS and computer capable of running Chrome.
+An OS and computer capable of running Chrome, preferably with Hardware Acceleration capabilities.
 Only 64-bit OSes are supported.
 On Windows, only Windows 10 and above are supported.
 On Linux, only X11 desktop environments with system tray support are supported.

+While Quasar is reasonably fast and lightweight, do not expect Quasar to be power efficient, especially when running heavier widgets like the [WebGL visualizer](widgets/visualizer_webgl).

 #### Note Regarding Wayland